How Many Inches Is 240mm

 • Q: How can I perform this conversion without a calculator?
 A: While a calculator is the most efficient method, you can use long division to manually calculate the conversion.

 • Q: Why are there two different measurement systems?
 A: The metric system developed later and offers advantages in terms of consistency and ease of conversion.
-However, the imperial system remains in use in some countries due to historical reasons and established infrastructure.
+Still, the imperial system remains in use in some countries due to historical reasons and established infrastructure.

 • Q: Which system is more accurate?
 A: Both systems are equally accurate, as long as conversions are correctly performed.
 The choice of system is often a matter of convention or regional preference.